spomberg/spomberg/README.md

 ### AWS Certified Developer with a flair for creativity and an eye for design.
-With a strong project management and marketing background, I bring a unique perspective to every project.
+With a strong project management and excellent communication skills, I bring a unique perspective to every project.

 ### Experience in JavaScript, TypeScript, AWS, React.JS, Node.JS, Ruby on Rails, PostgreSQL, MongoDB.